Trees and high hedges

 - Is it growing on land owned by somebody else?

-- Are you the owner or occupier (e.g. tenant) of the property affected by the hedge?
+- Are you the owner or occupier (for example, tenant) of the property affected by the hedge?

 - Is the affected property residential?